giuseppeceravolo/giuseppeceravolo.github.io/_posts/2019-07-20-five-simple-yet-tricky-python-interview-exercises.md

 ## *Exercise 4: Build an Emoji Converter*

-Write a program that makes use of a dictionary to convert words into emojis.
+Write a program that makes use of a dictionary to convert characters into emojis.

-For example, if the user enters the message "I fell happy", the program will print "I fell 🙂", or if the user enters the message "I am sad", the program will print "I am 😫".
+For example, if the user enters the message "I fell happy :)", the program will print "I fell happy 🙂", or if the user enters the message "I am sad :(", the program will print "I am sad 😫".

 The first step is to create a dictionary that maps the strings of characters ":)" and ":(" into "🙂" and "😫", respectively.